This Excellent Dear Calla Question Deserved a Big Answer

-See I, along with my sister inherited mum’s jewelry.
+See I, along with my sister inherited mum’s vintage jewelry.
 I’ve had them cleaned and valued and refurbished where necessary and resized for me and in one case remade (thanks to your wonderful advice about wearing not warehousing).

 I’ve even learned to take ownership of my left ring finger.

 I inherited my grandma’s and a much loved great auntie’ s solitaire engagement rings.

 I now wear them both at the same time.
 (My other half is not into jewelry so I always bought my own and my left hand has always been empty until now).

 Anyway my inherited rings are beautiful and sparkly, but they were from depression era marriages so although not tiny, are of a more modest size.

 I must say I rather like them and I think of my grandad and my great uncle struggling away to save for these rings, and I wouldn’t dream of changing them because I enjoy wearing them as they are.

 I think of all the ancestors of these ladies and also my great grandma (I had sapphires set into her wedding band, one each to represent each of her children) and I’m terribly grateful and honoured to be now wearing them.